garybgenett/gary-os/README.md

 It is important to note that the [Kernel] is not actually causing the "out of memory" error, nor is the available memory actually being exhausted.
-The issue is occurring during the allocation of memory chunks, and more information is needed to provide to the GNU GRUB development team, since this issue is not entirely unique to GaryOS.
+The issue is occurring during the allocation of memory blocks, and more information is needed to provide to the GNU GRUB development team, since this issue is not entirely unique to GaryOS.
+Memory allocation is locked during this portion of the boot process, so debug statements can not be printed, which makes troubleshooting very difficult.

 Instructions for gathering helpful debugging information are printed out when this error occurs using the [GRUB] [Boot] file, or the